 Animals in Winter by Henrietta Bancroft and Richard G. Van Gelder.
 We’ve had this science-based story book in our collection for years.
 It’s a great and simple book about how different animals spend the winter.

-Over and Under the Snow by Kate Messner tells the story of all the wildlife that make their winter homes under the snow while a young girls glides her way over the snow.
+Over and Under the Snow by Kate Messner tells the story of all the wildlife that make their winter homes under the snow while a young girls glides her way over the snow and all the wildlife.

 Someone Walks By: The Wonders of Winter Wildlife by Polly Carlson-Voiles.
 Not all animals hibernate in the winter.
 Take a walk through the woods in this book to see all the animals that are still active in winter.

-Winter Eyes by Douglas Florian is a book of kid-friendly poetry all about winter.
-The poems are short, fun and a great poetry choice for winter.
+Winter Eyes by Douglas Florian is a book of kid-friendly poetry about winter.
+The poems are short, fun and a great poetry choice for a cold, blustery day.

 Sugar Snow: Adapted from the Little House Books by Laura Ingalls Wilder.
 This Little House Picture Book is a simple story of the Wilder family’s experience with sugar snow and tells the process of making maple syrup.